tferguson14/TSI-Open-AI-Hackathon---Crisis-Avengers/README.md

 ### Hackathon Gdelt Article Text Data.py

-This python notebook pulls data Events Data from teh
+This python notebook pulls data Gdelt 2.0 events database and scrapes the text from the news events in preparation for Open AI summarization and classification.